tgh-apil/Reusable-N95-Respirator/README.md

 # Disclaimer

-The Simple Silicone Mask (SSM) and SSM Duo reusable N95 respirators are experimental medical devices that have been subject validated in 40 and 42 volunteers at a single institution and are intended for pandemic disaster use after firstline disposable N95 respirators; they are not endorsed by any institution, including their originating health institution.
+The Simple Silicone Mask (SSM) and SSM Duo reusable N95 respirators are experimental medical devices that have been subject validated in 40 and 42 volunteers at a single institution and are intended for pandemic disaster use after firstline disposable N95 respirators.
+They are not endorsed by any institution, including their originating health institution, nor have they been approved by any regulatory body.
+Testing in line with NIOSH and ISO guidelines is currently ongoing.

 # Publications & Media
 1. [Anwari V, Ng WCK, Mbadjeu Hondjeu AR, Xiao Z, Afenu E, Trac J, Kazlovich K, Hiansen J, and Mashari A. Development, manufacturing, and preliminary validation of a reusable half-face respirator during the COVID-19 pandemic.
 PLOS ONE.
 March 2021.](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0247575)